Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Painting the walls is easy, but there are a few things you should know before tackling this project.
+Painting the walls is easy, but you should know a few things before tackling this project.
 When a home is built, garage drywall is often taped and mudded to a Level 2 finish, meaning only two thin coats of joint compound have been applied over the tape.
 In this case, finishing the drywall first is important, because half-finished drywall looks horrible when painted.

-Unless you clean them on a regular basis, walls in a garage are always dirty and need to be cleaned first.
+Unless you clean them regularly, walls in a garage are always dirty and need to be cleaned first.
 Dust and grease stains can bleed through paint and cause problems with adhesion if left on the surface.